 Keypad Description Alarm Button will blink red, indicating an alarm condition.
 Press to review current alarms.
-To review previous alarms, access the DATA LOGGER through the main menu. • Down Arrow The array kays allow the uper to parell through different persons and adjust parameters • The arrow keys allow the user to scroll through different screens and adjust paramete Up Arrow • Enter A. In screens with adjustable parameters, pressing the Enter key moves the cursor from the upper left corner of the screen to the parameter.
-The arrow keys can then be used to adjust the parameter.
-B. To move to the next parameter on the same screen, press the Enter button.
+To review previous alarms, access the DATA LOGGER through the main menu. € Down Arrow The arrow keys allow the user to sevel through different sevens and adjust perspectate Up Arrow Enter A. In screens with adjustable parameters, pressing the Enter key moves the cursor from the upper left corner of the screen to the parameter.
+The arrow keys can then be used to adjust the parameter. e B. To move to the next parameter on the same screen, press the Enter button.
 C. To save the change, press the Enter button until the cursor moves back to the upper left corner of the screen.
 5 Escape Allows the user to exit the current menu, jumping to the Main Menu.
 Program Pressing the Prg (Program) button allows the user to enter the Main Program Menu.
 Refer to pages 10 and 11 for Main Program Menu description.